 Begin the day with a short walk around Fornovolasco, then onward to visit the famous Grotta del Vento, with its internal lakes, stalagmites and stalactites.
 After lunch you could use the maps to follow an easy strada bianca offering gorgeous views of the Turrite river, and Trassilico.
 Return to Fornovolasco.
 Distance varies depending on where you go, but it is meant to be an easy day because tomorrow is the hardest day.

-You will pass through Gallicano, although perhaps not as attractive as the other villages on the route there is, a neo-gothic aqueduct and a beautiful Roman church - worth a visit.
+You will pass through Gallicano.
+Although perhaps not as attractive as the other villages on the route, there is a neo-gothic aqueduct and a beautiful Roman church worth a visit.
 Some people have taken bus from Gallicano to the attractive town of Barga and then walked back to Fornaci di Barga. (approx 6 km extra).
-Or they have taken the bus from Gallicano to Fornacci de Barga.
+Or they have taken the bus from Gallicano to Fornaci de Barga.
 Options are provided with your route notes.

 Accommodation: Return to the same hotel used at the beginning of the tour.